-The College offers five specializations at the B.A. level: Child Care, Developmental Education, Early Childhood Education, Lactation Con-sultant, and Work with Infants and Toddlers.
+The College offers five specializations at the B.A. level: Child Care, Developmental Education, Early Childhood Education, Lactation Consultant, and Work with Infants and Toddlers.
 Students may also, in cooperation with their advisors, design a study program directly meeting their needs and interests.

 B.A.
-ABLE (Admission By Life Experience) offers students an opportunity to document, through presentations and papers, up to 30 lower division and 20 upper division units based on their learning from life experiences.
+ABLE (Admission By Life Experience) offers students an opportunity to document, through presentations and papers, up to 30 units based on their learning from life experiences.